mahadaahmed/IK1203-Networks-and-Communication/Quiz.md

 - Establishing and Terminating Connections: TCP uses a three-way handshake (SYN, SYN-ACK, and ACK) to establish a connection and a four-way handshake (FIN, FIN-ACK, ACK, and FIN-ACK) to terminate a connection.

+**Congestion Control TCP**

+TCP congestion control is a mechanism used by the Transmission Control Protocol (TCP) to regulate the amount of data that is sent over a network to avoid overwhelming the network and causing congestion.
+The main objectives of TCP congestion control are to improve network utilization, prevent global synchronization, and avoid congestion collapse.
+Here are some key points to explain TCP congestion control:

+- Flow Control: TCP uses flow control to regulate the amount of data that is sent between the sender and receiver, ensuring that the receiver does not become overwhelmed with incoming data.

+- Window Size: The amount of data that can be transmitted between the sender and receiver at any given time is regulated by the congestion window size.
+This window size changes dynamically based on network conditions.

+- Slow Start: When a new connection is established, TCP begins with a small congestion window size and increases it slowly over time.
+This is called the "slow start" phase.

+- Congestion Avoidance: After the slow start phase, TCP moves into the "congestion avoidance" phase, where the congestion window size is increased at a linear rate.

+- Fast Retransmit and Fast Recovery: In case of packet loss, TCP uses fast retransmit and fast recovery to quickly recover lost data without having to wait for the retransmission timer to expire.

+- Timeouts: If a retransmission timer expires, TCP assumes that the segment was lost and retransmits the data.
+This helps to avoid congestion by reducing the amount of data sent in the network.

+- AIMD (Additive Increase Multiplicative Decrease): This is the algorithm used by TCP for adjusting the congestion window size.
+It uses an additive increase in the window size during the congestion avoidance phase and a multiplicative decrease in the window size in case of a timeout.

+- ECN (Explicit Congestion Notification): Some networks use ECN to communicate congestion information to TCP endpoints, allowing them to react to congestion more quickly and efficiently.

+- These are some of the key points that make up TCP congestion control.
+By regulating the amount of data sent over the network, TCP congestion control helps to improve network utilization and prevent congestion.

 **UDP**
 - unreliable, unordered delivery: UDP
     - no-frills extension of “best-effort”IP